Risk Assessment Templates

-A risk assessment template is a tool that is used to document the systematic analysis of types of risks that exist within the scope/area of an assessment, the likelihood and consequence of those risks being realised, and the recommended control measures to reduce risk to acceptable levels.
+Risk assessment templates are tools that used to document the systematic analysis of types of security risks that exist within the scope/area of an assessment, the likelihood and consequence of those risks being realised, and the recommended control measures to reduce risk to acceptable levels.

 A risk assessment template can use text, graphs, or charts (including the risk matrix) to demonstrate risk and related attributes.

 Why Use a Risk Assessment Template?

 Keeping a record of all the findings in each stage of risk assessment is crucial.
 A sound recordkeeping system helps entities track important planning data, including the solutions selected to address current levels of risk.
 This can also be used retrospectively if needed to justify pre-incident planning.

 A risk assessment template is required to be used by organisations, whether it be their own or sourced from elsewhere, to be compliant with various regulatory requirements.